Young-won/deepbiome/docs/source/usage.rst

 If you use one input file, it will run the 5-fold cross validation using all data in that file.
 If you use the list of the input files, it will run the training by the first `k` files.

-By defaults, `number_of_fold==None`.
+By defaults, `number_of_fold=None`.
 Then, the code will run for the leave-one-out-cross-validation (LOOCV).

 If you use one input file, it will run the LOOCV using all data in that file.
-If you use the list of the input files, it will repeat the training for every files.
+If you use the list of the input files, it will repeat the training for every file.

 Testing